Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 To learn more about Taiwanese culture, read my guide to Taiwanese language and (more related articles coming soon!)
 Also, please don’t confused Taiwan with Thailand, like so many people do.
 To clear this help, here’s my article explaining the many differences between Taiwan and Thailand.

-Unbeatable Hiking and Outdoor Activites
+Unbeatable Hiking, Cycling, and Outdoor Activities

 Taiwan is one of the world’s great hiking destinations.
 In fact, the country has the world’s highest concentrations of high mountains, with 268 peaks above 3000 meters (9843 ft), including Yushan, which is taller than Mount Fuji.
 Over 2/3rd of the island consists of mountains!